 I can’t tell you how happy it makes me to see my shoes organized on shelves after a year of having them in a heap on the floor and in boxes in our attic!

 I’m sure someone will ask about whether I change over my closet for each season and the truth is that’s not a habit that’s ever stuck for me.
 So many of my most-worn wardrobe staples — these cable-knit sweaters, these knit oxford shirts, blue and white jeans — can be worn year-round and I’d rather keep my go-to pieces front and center and store a few special occasion numbers in a spare closet elsewhere than have to do a big swap a couple times a year.
-I know people who swear by having a warm weather wardrobe and a cold weather wardrobe so again it’s a matter of what works best for you!
+I know people who swear by having a warm weather wardrobe and a cold weather wardrobe so again it’s a matter of finding the closet organization systems that work best for you!
+I wouldn’t say this is a small closet, but it’s definitely not enormous so it was important to maximize every bit of hanging and shelf space.

 The priority for Will’s side of the closet was ample hanging space for the button-downs, dress shirts, blazers, and suits that he wears daily in non-pandemic times.
 His belts and ties are on these hangers and the bin pulls on the drawers are the same ones we used in our kitchen renovation.